ianprime0509/temperament/README.md

 let equalTemperament = new Temperament(equalTemperamentData);
 ```

+In the above example, `equalTemperamentData` could be the object corresponding
+to the sample given in the [basic usage section](#basic-usage).

 For now, see the source code for information on the various methods available,
 since they might change and I don't want to constantly rewrite unstable
 documentation.